-Per the federal Healthy Start grant application, the restructured NC Baby Love Plus program will serve families (with specific emphasis on African American and American Indian women of child bearing age) in these six counties: Edgecombe, Forsyth, Guilford, Halifax, Nash and Pitt.
-This includes women of childbearing age (mainly 15-44 years), children under age 2, fathers/male partners and their families.
+Per the federal Healthy Start grant application, the restructured NC Baby Love Plus program will serve families (with specific emphasis on African American and American Indian women of child bearing age) in these four counties: Edgecombe, Halifax, Nash and Pitt.
+This includes women of childbearing age (mainly 15-44 years), children 18 months and younger, fathers/male partners and their families.